-There's a reason why the IKEA Kura bed is incredibly popular: For $199, you get a reversible bed that can become a bunk bed, loft, or basic bed in a matter of minutes.
+There's a reason why the IKEA Kura bed is incredibly popular: For $199, you get a piece that's perfect for a kids' room: the reversible bed that can become a bunk bed, loft, or basic bed in a matter of minutes.
 Its basic frame is a blank slate for any number of modifications, add-ons, and hacks.
 Whether you're a carpentry whiz or just want to deck out the aesthetic of the frame, here's a few Kura bed hacks that turn this boxy frame into something one-of-a-kind.

 1. Upgrade the panels with wallpaper and add curtains.